Everything You Need To Know About The White Pomeranian

 Activity Level This is a medium activity dog breed

-This dog is renowned for escaping through small holes and taking a jaunt in the neighborhood.
-They can also be mistaken for Rabbits by large predatory birds.
+I also recommend keeping an eye on your pet when it’s in your backyard or puppy-proofing the space.
+It can escape through small holes and take a jaunt in the neighborhood.
+These dogs can also be mistaken for rabbits by large predatory birds.

-Whilst they are trainable, they can be stubborn so it’s always best to walk your White Pomeranian on a leash – just in case they decide they’d rather not work on their recall today!
+Whilst they are trainable, they can be stubborn so it’s always best to walk your White Pomeranian on a leash.

 Cute White Pom